After acquiring a masters degree in sustainability, Sustainable Sue worked & now writes to help create change in U.S. business practices.

 With my years' long interest in sustainability and a masters degree in sustainable development, as well as awareness of the multiple products that the Americas provided the world (why the "Irish" potato?), I determined to find some answers.

 According to Wikipedia, "Ireland's main economic resource is its large fertile pastures."
-Recognized early on by English colonizers and wealthy, Irish landowners, these absentee landowners raised beef and dairy cows for shipment to England (and elsewhere).
-Through local landlords, they rented farmland to Irish smallholders for impossibly high rates, often in exchange for labor.
+English colonizers and wealthy Irish landowners recognized it early on.
+The bought up land to raise beef and dairy cows for shipment to England (and elsewhere), hired local landlords, and rented farmland to Irish smallholders for impossibly high rates—usually in exchange for labor.
 If the smallholder couldn't meet the rent, they were pushed off the land.
-On marginal lands that were left, the Irish croppers grew subsistence crops––first barley, then potatoes––which eventually gave out, resulting in widespread famines.
+On marginal lands that were left, the Irish croppers grew subsistence crops––first barley, then potatoes––both of which eventually gave out.

-In 1922 Ireland got its own government and redistributed ownership of the land.
+In 1922 Ireland got its own government that insisted on redistributing ownership of the land.
 Over time it also started thinking in terms of sustainability and carbon footprint.
 Recognizing that barley and potatoes both depleted Ireland's soils, whereas the country's natural grasses built them, the government started retraining and supporting farmers in developing more sustainable farming practices.

 In 2009 Bord Bia, the Irish agricultural trade board headquartered in Dublin, took a survey of the European countries to which they exported food to discover how those countries viewed Ireland's food trade.
 As expected, they found that Europe saw Ireland as a primarily "green" country supplying them with fairly healthy food.

 Bord Bia decided to up the ante.
 They had heard the predictions that the world would soon run out of food.
 They also took seriously warnings about climate change, and the need to cut back on carbon dioxide and methane production.